IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/politeness.md

 ### Formality-annotated data

 As part of this special task, we will **release novel targeted train and test sets** comprising of source segments paired with two contrastive reference translations, one for each formality level (informal and formal).
 Formality distinctions are expressed by the use of grammatical register or honorific language.
 Table 2 reports the number of source segments used for training and evaluation and the overlap between the references (informal vs. formal) as measured by BLEU.
-The lowest overlap is for Japanese and the highest overlap is for Hindi, indicating that the task of controlling formality is more challenging for Japanese than for Hindi.
+The lowest overlap is for Japanese and the highest overlap is for Hindi, indicating that the task is more challenging for Japanese than for Hindi.

 **Table 2**.
 Number of source segments in the released dataset and the overlap between the references (informal vs formal) as measured by BLEU on the test set.